moehrenzahn/moehrenzahn.github.io/project/flyleaf/faq.md

 You can also find the bookmarklet link in the Flyleaf settings under "Sharing".

+You can also add links to Flyleaf via drag and drop on the app or app icon.

 ----

 ## How can I add a link behind a paywall to Flyleaf?